Frequently Asked Questions

 What is Science Kids?

 Science Kids is a field-based program designed to get kids outside, where great learning happens.
-This is our eighth year of offering summer classes in Sheridan County and our fourth year of offering summer classes in Park County.
+We have been offering classes in the Sheridan area since 2009,and offering classes in the Cody area since 2013.
 Students explore and learn about the ecosystems they are a part of, through hands-on activities.
 Classes are split into age groups: 6-8, 9-11, and 12-14

 What are the Science Kids class times?